Adarsh-365/Bio-metric-project/README.md

 The workflow is designed for maximum security and privacy:

-1.  **Feature Extraction:** The process begins with pre-extracted features from the IITD irisprint dataset.
+1.  **Feature Extraction:** The process begins with pre-extracted features from the IITD IRIS dataset.
 2.  **Secure Key Generation:** For each user, a unique and strong digital key is generated using cryptographic hashing (SHA256).
 This key acts as a secret password.
 3.  **Orthogonal Matrix Transformation:** The secret key is used as a seed to generate a unique **orthogonal matrix** via the Gram-Schmidt process.
 This matrix serves as the user's personal transformation function.
 4.  **Cancelable Template Creation:** The user's raw biometric feature vector is multiplied by their unique orthogonal matrix.
 The result is the **cancelable template**, which is the only piece of data stored in the database.